currently: @transluce

 hi, i'm kevin! 👋

-i am a founding member of transluce, a new research lab that builds technology to understand and control AI systems. in additional to technical work, i'm interested in fostering a healthier open research community. i have long been interested in interpretability and used to work on this problem in academia, with collaborators from mit, northeastern, and harvard.
+i am a founding member of transluce, a new research lab that builds open-source technology to understand and control AI systems. i have long been interested in interpretability and used to work on this problem in academia with collaborators from mit, northeastern, and harvard.

 aside from work, i care deeply about education. back at home, i ran a non-profit providing mentorship to aspiring scientists, where i still occasionally volunteer. at mit, i organized lots of ai workshops and taught for splash. in my free time, i enjoy long walks, road trips, running very slowly, getting cooked in basketball, making inedible food, idly shuffling cards, and aimlessly wandering the streets of new cities. i used to make music and miss it a lot.